Biden sports plan angers transgender advocates, opponents

 “I can’t read this any other way than a betrayal,” Reed said in a tweet.
 “This entire document is worse than doing nothing.”

-The U.S. Department of Education did not immediately respond to a request for comment on the criticisms posed by trans rights advocates.
+The U.S. Department of Education declined to comment Friday on criticisms from trans rights advocates.

 “While it hypothetically prevents across-the-board bans, it offers enough gray area for discrete gender policing and demonization to occur, specifically on a local level,” Coleman said.